Ludmila398/php-project-page-analyzer/README.md

 ```
 make install
 ```
-Create a new database and import the database.sql file into the newly created database.
+Create a new database and import the database.sql file into the newly created database

 Run the web server
 ```